asadehsankhan/cybersecurity-projects/Google-Cybersecurity-Portfolio/README.md

 Google Cybersecurity Portfolio
-This folder contains my hands-on labs and reports from the Google Cybersecurity Certificate.
+This folder contains hands-on activity reports completed as part of the Google Cybersecurity Professional Certificate.